pardock-clip/simple-test/README.md

 amount -> sum amout of the period/week

-total_amount -> total amount before the week start date (all previous transactions before 2019-11-22)
+total_amount -> total amount before the week start date (all previous transactions before 2019-11-22, the current week is not included, as showed in the example below)

 Whole example (including changing the month)